nikogura/nikogura.com/src/content/blog/most-infrastructure-as-code-is-broken.md

 We call this Infrastructure as Code and treat it as a solved problem.
 It isn't.
 Most IaC implementations — Terraform, CDK, CloudFormation — are broken, and they're broken for two separate reasons that get collapsed into one.
 The first is structural, and almost nobody fixes it.
 The second is human, and almost nobody admits it.

-## The structural half: there is no loop
+## The Structural Half: There is No Loop

 These tools are one-shot.
 You declare a desired state, you run apply, and the tool makes the world match — *once*.
 Then it walks away.
 Nothing is watching after that.